crosscompute/missions/Next/20220125-1645 JupyterLab Extension 0.2.0.md

     + Add link to edit configuration if there is a configuration error
     + Fix issue with concurrent logs

+## Sunday 20220306-1630 - 20220306-1645: 15 minutes

+I believe we can get the output url for each batch from the automation definition.
+Then I want to check that each output url is active and that the script has finished running.
+Next, we will print each url.
+Finally, we will gather the pdfs in a zip and trigger a download if possible or render a link.

+The first step is to write this simple script.
+Technically, I think this script could be written in nodejs.

 # Schedule

 - [ ] Write a script that gets the output url for each batch
 - [ ] Write a script that checks whether debug has execution_time_in_seconds
 - [ ] Save pdfs as zip

 - [ ] Update extension to show render button
 - [ ] Update extension to show download url
 - [ ] Implement print